-d) Energy Industry - "Just Transition" Campaign
+b) Energy Industry - "Just Transition" Campaign

 In 2015-2016 the ASU commenced a national campaign to assist members in the energy industry impacted by the transition from fossil fuels to renewables.
 This has led to the closure of the Port Augusta Power Station and the Leigh Creek Mine in South Australia in 2016 and Hazelwood Power Station in the LaTrobe Valley in March 2017, costing hundreds of jobs.
-The ASU is devising policy papers, lodging submissions and lobbying Federal and State Governments to assist workers to achieve a "just transition" by providing re-training and re-deployment into emerging renewable energy generators and protecting jobs in local communities.
-This topic formed a major plenary session at the ASU National Conference in November 2016, where motions were then adopted by the Conference on "Just Transition".
+The ASU is devising policy papers, lodging submissions and lobbying Federal and State Governments to assist workers to achieve a "just transition" by providing re-training and redeployment into emerging renewable energy generators and protecting jobs in local communities.
+This resulted in the landmark agreement - LaTrobe Valley Worker Transfer Scheme Partnership Agreement in 2017, signed by the ASU (and other major power unions), the Victorian State Government and the Generators in the LaTrobe Valley.